danday74/chapter-and-verse/README.md

 # Introduction

-Throw a bible reference at `chapter-and-verse` and it will return a detailed JSON object for that reference.
+Throw a bible reference at `chapter-and-verse` and it returns a detailed JSON object for that reference.

 `chapter-and-verse` understands all common bible book abbreviations and more.